Data-Git-Hub/datafun-05-sql/README.md

 ---
 ### Using Jupyter Notebook, create a narrative that explores and shows the following SQL operations.

+- COUNT command
+- AVG command
-- SELECT command
+- SUM command
 - WHERE command
 - ORDER BY command
+- GROUP BY command
 - INNER JOIN command
-- INSERT INTO command
-- UPDATE command
-- DELETE FROM command
-- GROUP BY command
 - LEFT JOIN command
 - RIGHT JOIN command
-- COUNT command
-- AVG command
-- SUM command

 These operations are demonstrated through a set of SQL scripts and corresponding Python scripts: